-- Applying relevant policies to Planning and Zoning Commission (PZC) decisions. - Pro-actively initiating and completing the action steps.
+- Applying relevant POCD policies to Planning and Zoning Commission decisions. - Pro-actively initiating and completing the action steps assigned to the PZC. - Encouraging other organizations and entities (public and private) to apply POCD policies and complete action steps in order to accomplish POCD objectives.